julharod/julharod/README.md

 **Experiences**

-- 💻 At the moment I'm working as a Infraestructure in I.T Intern at Cielo (a financional company in Brazil)
+- 💻 Working as a Infraestructure in I.T Intern at Cielo

 **Skills**